In this post, I will review languages similar to Turkish and the degree of mutual intelligibility and grammatical similarity.

 Yet, Turkish is a vast language with mutual intelligibility with many languages of Central Asia.

-There is a high degree of mutual intelligibility between Turkic Languages and Turkish.
-The main Turkic Languages are Azerbaijani, Turkmen, Uzbek, Uyghur, Tatar, Kazakh, and Kyrgyz languages.
+Turkish is most similar to Turkic Languages, with a high degree of mutual intelligibility with Azerbaijani and a lesser degree of mutual intelligibility with Turkmen, Uzbek, Uyghur, Tatar, Kazakh, and Kyrgyz languages.

-Moreover, grammar and language structure is nearly the same.
+Turkic languages share nearly the same grammar and language structure.
 For these reasons, some also claim Turkish is not a language but a dialect of Turkic Languages.

-Also, many linguists believe that Uralic and Altaic languages have an ancestral connection with Turkic Languages.
+Also, many linguists believe that Uralic and Altaic languages have an ancestral connection with the Turkish Language.

-Turkish is known to have grammatical similarities between Uralic and Altaic languages but no mutual intelligibility or similar words.
+Turkish is known to have grammatical similarities between Uralic (Finnish, Estonian) and Altaic (Mongolian, Korean, and Japanese) languages but no mutual intelligibility or similar words.

 Turkish is also widely spoken in Germany, Austria, Holland, and other European countries by the Turkish diaspora.